Rishabhsati/calculator/README.md

 # calculator
-calculator using html , css and javascript
+hey thanks for reading this first of all in this Repositorie i created a simple calculator using HTML , CSS and  javascript